We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 We don't rely on tools because we can’t train without them.
 We use them because they help us train better.
 Tools clarify.
 Tools support.
 Tools translate.
 The more clearly we can communicate, the more confident our dogs can become in their mission.

 At K915, we take great care to ensure that every dog is treated with fairness and clarity.
 Fairness doesn’t always mean softness — it means doing what is right for the dog in the moment, based on what they know and what they need.
-That’s why we distinguish between two critical tools in our training approach: the Accountability Correction and the Emergency Interruption.
+That’s why we break down pressure, punishment, and correction into three distinct categories:

 This is about holding the dog accountable for a skill they’ve already learned.
-The behavior has been taught, proofed, and practiced.
+The behavior has been taught, proven, and practiced.
 We’ve calibrated, communicated, and reinforced.
 At this point, the dog knows the mission — and it’s fair to expect them to complete it.
-If they choose not to, we step in with a clear, calm correction that reminds them: “You know this.
-I’m holding you to it.”
+If they choose not to, we step in with a calm, clear correction.

 Corrections at this stage are: